-Many of the early Marvel UK comic covers were pencilled, inked and then traced with the colour added to the tracing.
+Many of the early Marvel UK comic covers were pencilled, inked and then copied for colouring.
 This meant that the original pencil and ink work survived, often being returned to the original artist.
-The later issues however all seem to have been painted directly over the original art, perhaps to speed up the process slightly.
+The covers from the later issues however all seem to have been painted directly over the original art, perhaps to speed up the process slightly.

 Full colour covers are always very striking to look at due to how colourful they are but there is something nice about being able to see the original pencil and ink work.
 Below are some examples of both black & white and full colour covers from my collection.